• Skip to primary navigation

 Some places, like Los Angeles and Kansas City are already reinstating mask mandates as the delta variant of the coronavirus takes hold.
 But in Nashville, that’s not in the cards.

-Filed Under: WPLN News Tagged With: coronavirus vaccine, masks, Mayor John Cooper, Metro Public Health, TSSAA
+Filed Under: WPLN News Tagged With: coronavirus vaccine, John Cooper, masks, Metro Public Health, TSSAA

 Gov. Bill Lee Says Masks, Vaccines Shouldn’t Be Required For Tennessee Schoolchildren